Raphael40/Manga-API/README.md

 </h1>

 <p align="center">
     A Node.js application for managing manga data with create, read, update and delete functionality.
+It has 100% test coverage and uses a docker postgres image for the test database.
 </p>

 ### Technical Stack